cyclejs-community/component-combinators/README.md

 By using a
-container component which specifies where to distribute the DOM content of children components, it is possible to : separate layout concerns from feature concerns ; break down layout concern into smaller concerns in a organized, readable and maintainable way.
+container component which specifies where to distribute the DOM content of children components, it is possible to separate layout concerns from feature concerns; and break down layout concern into smaller concerns in an organized, readable, and maintainable way.
 The breakdown can be realized so that future layout changes mostly impact the `LayoutContainer` component.

 The content distribution mechanism we use is the **slot mechanism** made popular by web